 The red/white/blue cord is reserved to recognize honorably discharged U.S. veteran students, current students serving in the U.S. military (active duty, National Guard, Reserves), and Reserve Officers’ Training Corps (ROTC) students commissioned upon graduation.
 Veteran’s and military services in the Continuing Professional Studies Office administers the distribution of this cord.

 Medals: Students winning the President’s Medal will receive the medal during the Commencement ceremony.
 Students winning the SUNY Chancellor’s Award for Excellence will receive their medals in Albany during the spring prior to Commencement and will be honored during the Commencement ceremony.
-Only these students may wear medals/medalions at Commencement.
+Only these students may wear medals/medallions at Commencement.

-Cords and stoles are appropriate Commencement accessories for college-sanctioned programs and organizations not mentioned above.* Medals, medallions, and special tassels are reserved for the highest academic honors: President’s Medal, SUNY Chancellor’s Award for Student Excellence, and Muriel A. Howard Honors Program.
+Cords and stoles are appropriate Commencement accessories for college-sanctioned academic programs and organizations not mentioned above.* Medals, medallions, and special tassels are reserved for the highest academic honors: President’s Medal, SUNY Chancellor’s Award for Student Excellence, and Muriel A. Howard Honors Program.

 *Avoid adopting gold cords and orange stoles as these are reserved for the Honors Program graduates.